Derrick Johnson (activist): Facebook: Stop Hate For Profit campaign

 In the summer of 2020, the NAACP launched the Stop Hate For Profit campaign, targeting Facebook and its founder Mark Zuckerberg for refusing to take down hate speech on the platform.
-In a live interview on MSNBC's Morning Joe, Johnson called Facebook "one of the biggest threats to democracy'.
+In a live interview on MSNBC's Morning Joe, Johnson called Facebook "one of the biggest threats to democracy".
 It was later revealed that The Duke and Duchess of Sussex, Prince Harry and Meghan Markle were working with the NAACP in this campaign.
-President Johnson praised the couple for embodying “the kind of leadership that meets the moment."
-He added, "The NAACP deeply value your unwavering support to Stop Hate For Profit."
+Johnson praised the couple for embodying “the kind of leadership that meets the moment."

-In an interview with Forbes, Johnson said, "the flagrant disregard Facebook has shown in putting a stop to the hateful lies and dangerous propaganda on its platform exemplifies a lack of concern for the greater public and nullifies any notion of corporate social responsibility coming from its leadership.
-Any brand that claims to have the best interest of its consumers in mind should undoubtedly join the #StopHateForProfit campaign.
-Facebook is ultimately damaging its credibility with the American public, and any company that wants to avoid doing the same should send a message that we will no longer accept disinformation during this critical time."
+In an interview with Forbes, Johnson called on brands to boycott the platform, emphasizing his concerns about Facebook’s failure to regulate misinformation on its platform.

-By July 3, over 750 advertisers joined the boycott, including Unilever, Ben & Jerry's, Patagonia, The North Face, Lululemon Athletica, Coca-Cola, Ford, Starbucks, Target, Pfizer, Microsoft, PlayStation, LEGO, Dunkin Donuts, Best Buy, Adidas, Clorox, and Walgreens.
+By July 3, over 750 advertisers joined the boycott, including Unilever, Ben & Jerry's, Patagonia, The North Face, Lululemon Athletica, Coca-Cola, Ford, Starbucks, Target, Pfizer, Microsoft, PlayStation, LEGO, Dunkin' Donuts, Best Buy, Adidas, Clorox, and Walgreens.

-In response to these efforts, on July 1, 2020, CNBC reported that "Facebook Chief Executive Mark Zuckerberg has agreed to meet with the organizers of the boycott, a spokeswoman said late Tuesday."
+In response to these efforts, on July 1, 2020, CNBC reported that Zuckerberg would be meeting with the organizers of the boycott.

 On July 7, 2020, Members of the Stop Hate For Profit coalition met with Facebook CEO Mark Zuckerberg.
-CNN first reported that the meeting "didn't go well".
-Derrick Johnson added, in an interview with The New York Times, that “Over the two years that the N.A.A.C.P. has been in conversation with Facebook, we’ve watched the dialogue blossom into nothingness,” Mr. Johnson said.
-“They lack this cultural sensitivity to understand that their platform is actually being used to cause harm, or they understand the harm that the platform is causing and they have chosen to take the profit as opposed to protecting the people.”
+CNN reported that the meeting had not gone well.
+Derrick Johnson added, in an interview with The New York Times, that “They lack this cultural sensitivity to understand that their platform is actually being used to cause harm, or they understand the harm that the platform is causing and they have chosen to take the profit as opposed to protecting the people.”